 Do you enjoy the flavor combination of cranberries and oranges?
 I sure do!
 I’ve been making cranberry orange muffins for almost 40 years now with the same recipe, BUT I recently found a new recipe, tried it… and loved these muffins even more than my trusty old recipe!

 The first thing you will need to do is beat the butter until creamy.
 Add the granulated and brown sugars, and beat them using an electric mixer until they are well combined.

 Add eggs, plain yogurt, and vanilla to the mixture.
 Beat these until the batter is creamy and well combined.

-In separate bowl, whisk together dry ingredients.
-Pour the wet ingredients into the dry ingredients.
+In a large separate bowl, whisk together the dry ingredients, and then pour the wet ingredients into the dry ingredients.

 Add fresh or frozen cranberries to the batter.
 Be sure to set enough aside (24) to put on TOP of the muffin batter for garnish later.
 Fold the cranberries in gently, to combine.

 Spoon batter into sprayed and paper lined muffin pan, filling them almost up to the top.
 Please ignore my really old and dingy muffin pan.
 It works great, but looks horrible (Dear Santa… what would I like for Christmas?).

-Let muffins cool for a minute or two, then remove them to wire rack to cool.
-I also put a sheet of aluminum foil under the rack, to help catch any drips when glazing them later.
+Let the cranberry orange muffins cool for a minute or two, then remove them from the pan onto a wire rack to cool.
+I like to put a sheet of aluminum foil under the rack, to help catch any drips when glazing them later.

 While the cranberry orange muffins are cooling off a bit, make the orange glaze by mixing orange juice and powdered sugar together in a bowl.

 Once muffins have cooled off, it’s time to glaze them.
 You need to simply drizzle the glaze over the top of each muffin going side to side.
 Turn the rack one quarter turn and drizzle them again going the opposite direction (side to side, then top to bottom).

-Let the glaze firm up, then these cranberry orange muffins are ready to enjoy!
+Let the glaze firm up, and then these absolutely yummy cranberry orange muffins are ready to enjoy!
 Hope you will give these delicious muffins a try.
 They are packed with flavor!